MischaU8/yumyum/fillets/optimizing-fillet-intersections-05_lkw6RTUAh60.md

-clean and press shift X to delete them select the boundary edges and use the patch hole tool with the fill preference set to smooth and you're all set oh look at the time thank you
+clean and press shift X to delete them select the boundary edges and use the patch hole tool with the fill preference set to smooth and you're all set